Based on MoneyGeek's scoring system, you can find the best insurance in Florida according to your type of home and the coverages you prioritize.

 - Travelers: MoneyGeek score of 91 out of 100

 - Nationwide: MoneyGeek score of 90 out of 100

-Note that Allstate ranks higher in customer satisfaction, but Allstate’s premiums cost about $132 more than Nationwide’s premiums.
+Note that Allstate ranks higher in customer satisfaction, but Allstate’s premium costs about $132 more than Nationwide’s premium.

-Travelers’ home insurance policies cost an average of $1,083 per year, while Nationwide’s policies cost $1,480 annually.
-For your review, we have outlined the advantages and disadvantages of Traveler’s ranking as the best home insurance company in Florida in terms of affordability.
+Travelers’ home insurance policy costs an average of $1,083 per year, while Nationwide’s costs $1,480 annually.
+For your review, we have outlined the advantages and disadvantages of Travelers' ranking as the best home insurance company in Florida in terms of affordability.

 The Top Home Insurance Companies in Florida on a Budget

 Home insurance coverage is affordable at an average of $1,083 per year